8 Non-Touristy Things to Do in NYC

 If I had been there five days earlier, I could’ve seen her play live for free.

-If you like food, you and New York City are going to get along.
+If you like food, you and New York City are going to get along – but these days, too many tourists fall subject to the places they see on Tik Tok.

 I’m not just talking about eating your stereotypical hot dog or pretzel off of the street; I’m talking about checking out New York City’s restaurants… because they are endless.

-Whatever you want, you can have it – heck, you can pretend to travel the world, cuisine wise, for the night when you’re in Manhattan.
+Whatever you want to eat, you can have it in New York – heck, you can pretend to travel the world, cuisine wise, for the night when you’re in Manhattan.

 I feel like I’m passing another Irish pub every five blocks, when I’m walking midtown.